fleabitdev/glsp/website/input/reference/src/rglobal.md

 }
 ```

-I believe this approach would also be compatible with `specs`, the ECS used by the `amethyst`
+I believe this approach would also be compatible with `specs`, the ECS used by the Amethyst
 game engine.

 With a little experimentation (and a little unsafe code!), it should also be possible to run